 (a) At the weigh in, the lifter or his coach must declare a starting weight for all three lifts.
 These must be entered on the appropriate first attempt card, signed by the lifter or his coach and retained by the official conducting the weigh in.
 The speaker's card is deemed to be the appropriate first attempt card.
 The lifter will then be given eleven blank attempt cards for use during the competition.
 Three for the squat, three for the bench press, and five for the deadlift.
-Each lift distinguished by using a different colored card.
+Each lift distinguished by using a different coloured card.
 Having made his first attempt at a lift, the lifter or his coach must decide upon the weight required for his second attempt.
-This weight must be filled in where indicated upon the card and submitted to the competition secretary or other appointed official before the one minute time allowance has elapsed.
+This weight must be filled in where indicated upon the card and submitted to the competition secretary or other appointed official before the one-minute time allowance has elapsed.
 The same procedure is to be used for the second and third attempts on all three lifts.
 Responsibility for submitting attempts within the time limit rests solely with the lifter or his coach.
 Under the round system, the need for numerous marshals is eliminated, the attempt card being handed directly to the designated official.
 Examples of attempt cards are illustrated.
-Remember that the box for first attempts on the cards in the lifters possession is only to be used for the permitted first attempt change if required.
+Remember that the box for first attempts on the cards in the lifter's possession is only to be used for the permitted first attempt change if required.
 Similarly, the fourth and fifth boxes on the deadlift card are only to be used for the two permitted changes on the third attempt deadlift if required.
 In single bench press competitions a card similar to that of the deadlift will be used.

+SPEAKER'S (CARD

-Name, Surname: Birth date:
+Name, Surnam ie: Birth date:

-Nation: Nation: Bodyweight: Weight Class:
+Nation: Bodyweight: • Weight Class: Weight Class:

-IPF formula: Lot number:
+IPF formula: IPF formula: Lot number:

-Signature: lift ter / coach
+Signature: lifte er / coach

-Discipline 1 st atter npt 2 nd attempt 3 rd attempt Best at tempt
+Discipline 1 st atte mpt 2 nd attempt 3 rd attempt Best attempt

 Squat

 Bench Press

 Subtotal Subtotal

 Deadlift

-Grouping: 1, 2, 3, 4, 5 Placing: IPF points: • Total
+Grouping: 1, 2 $\frac{1}{3}$, 4, 5 Placing g: IPF points: Total